jump-dev/MathOptInterface.jl/docs/src/manual/standard_form.md

 * the sets ``\mathcal{S}_1, \ldots, \mathcal{S}_m`` are specified by
   [`AbstractSet`](@ref) objects

+An important design consideration is that the sets are independent of the decision variables.

 !!! tip
     For more information on this standard form, read [our paper](https://arxiv.org/abs/2002.03447).